-According to Article 100, "within sight" means that it's visible and not more than 50 ft from one to the other.
-Ex: Where conditions of maintenance and supervision ensure that only qualified persons will monitor and service the installation and where documented safe switching procedures are established and maintained for disconnection, the generator disconnecting means isn't required to be located within sight of the building or structure served. - (C) Uninterruptible Power Supplies.
-Uninterruptible power supplies serving as the emergency power source must comply with the applicable requirements of 700.12(A) and (B). - (D) Separate Service.
-An additional service is permitted where approved by the authority and the following: - (2) The service conductors must be sufficiently remote electrically and physically from any other service conductors to minimize the possibility of simultaneous interruption of supply.
-Figure 700-11
+According to Article 100, "Within Sight" means that it's visible and not more than 50 ft from one to the other.
+Ex: Where conditions of maintenance and supervision ensure that only qualified persons will monitor and service the installation and where documented safe switching procedures are established and maintained for disconnection, the generator disconnect isn't required to be located within sight of the building or structure served.
+(C) Uninterruptible Power Supplies.
+Uninterruptible power supplies serving as the emergency power source must comply with the applicable requirements of 700.12(A) and (B).
+(D) Separate Service.
+An additional service is permitted where approved by the authority having jurisdiction and the following: ▶ Figure 700-11

-Figure 700-11 (F) Unit Equipment.
+(2) The service conductors must be sufficiently remote electrically and physically from any other service conductors to minimize the possibility of simultaneous interruption of supply.
+(F) Unit Equipment.

-- (1) Components of Unit Equipment.
-Individual unit equipment (an emergency lighting battery pack) must consist of the following: Figure 700-12 - (1) A rechargeable battery, - (2) A battery charging means, - (3) Provisions for one or more lamps mounted on the equipment, or terminals for remote lamps (or both), and - (4) A relaying device arranged to energize the lamps automatically upon failure of the supply to the unit equipment.
+(1) Components of Unit Equipment.
+Individual unit equipment (an emergency lighting battery pack) must consist of the following: Figure 700-12

-Figure 700-12 - (2) Installation Requirements for Unit Equipment.
-The installation of unit equipment must meet the following: - (2) Emergency lighting battery pack equipment must be permanently fixed in place.
-Flexible cord-and-plug connection (a locking receptacle isn't required) is permitted for emergency lighting battery pack equipment designed for this purpose, provided the cord doesn't exceed 3 ft in length. - (3) The branch-circuit wiring that supplies emergency lighting battery pack equipment must be the same branch-circuit wiring that supplies the normal lighting in the area, but the emergency lighting battery pack equipment must be connected ahead of any local switches.
-Figure 700-13 Ex: In a separate and uninterrupted area supplied by at least three normal lighting circuits that aren't part of a multiwire branch circuit, a separate branch circuit for unit equipment is allowed if it originates from the same panelboard as the normal lighting circuits and is provided with a lock-on feature.
+- (1) A rechargeable battery - (2) A battery charging means - (3) Provisions for one or more lamps mounted on the equipment, or terminals for remote lamps, or both - (4) A relaying device arranged to energize the lamps automatically upon failure of the supply to the unit equipment (2) Installation of Unit (Battery Pack) Equipment.
+The installation of battery pack equipment must meet the following: - The batteries must be of suitable rating and capacity to supply and maintain the total lamp load: - (a) For a period of at least $1\frac{1}{2}$ hours without the voltage falling below $87\frac{1}{2}$ percent of normal battery voltage, or - (b) Supply not less than 60 percent of the initial emergency illumination for a period of at least $1\frac{1}{2}$ hours. - (2) Emergency lighting battery pack equipment must be permanently fixed in place.
+Flexible cord-and-plug connection (a locking receptacle isn't required) is permitted for emergency lighting battery pack equipment designed for this purpose, provided the flexible cord dœsn't exceed 3 ft in length. - (3) The branch-circuit wiring that supplies emergency lighting battery pack equipment must be the same branch-circuit wiring that supplies the normal lighting in the area, but the emergency lighting battery pack equipment must be connected ahead of any local switches. ► Figure 700-13

+Ex: In a separate and uninterrupted area supplied by at least three normal lighting circuits that aren't part of a multiwire branch circuit, a separate branch circuit for unit equipment is allowed if it originates from the same panelboard as the normal lighting circuits and is provided with a lock-on feature.
 Author's Comment:

 There are two reasons why the emergency lighting battery packs must be connected ahead of the switch controlling the normal area lighting: (1) in the event of a power loss to the lighting circuit, the emergency battery lighting packs will activate and provide emergency lighting for people to exit the building, and (2) the emergency lighting battery packs won't turn on when the switch controlling normal lighting is turned off.
+CAUTION: Individual unit equipment must not be connected to the emergency circuit, because it won't operate when normal power is lost, since the equipment is being supplied by the emergency power system.
+(4) The branch circuit that feeds the emergency lighting battery pack equipment must be clearly identified at the distribution panel.
+Author's Comment: